CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Phone and fax numbers**: Use parentheses and a space to separate the area code from the rest of a phone or fax number.
 Use a hyphen (-) between the third and fourth digits that follow the area code.

-Example Call (215) 686-0306 to find out if the building where you live is being managed by a court-appointed receiver.
+Example: Call (215) 686-0306 to find out if the building where you live is being managed by a court-appointed receiver.

-Example You can pay delinquent property taxes with a credit card by calling (877) 309-3710.
+Example: You can pay delinquent property taxes with a credit card by calling (877) 309-3710.

-* **Ranges**: Use “to” when constructing number ranges within sentences.An en dash may be used in place of “to” outside of sentences to save space
+* **Ranges**: Use “to” when constructing number ranges within sentences.
+An en dash may be used in place of “to” outside of sentences to save space
 Example: 20 to 30 days
 Example: Hours 5–8 p.m.